Love Gone Wrong: Malignant Self-Love And Narcissism

 Online therapy often has many benefits for people who exhibit traits of NPD or show signs of malignant self-love.
 If you’re hesitant to reach out to a therapist or feel uncomfortable talking to someone face-to-face, talking to a licensed therapist online can make it easier to begin addressing your symptoms.

-Many therapists advocate for ongoing treatment for someone with NPD, and finding a qualified therapist in a comfortable environment can make you more likely to continue treatment.
-With online therapy, you’ll normally be matched with a licensed therapist and attend sessions from the comfort of your home or anywhere with an internet connection.
+Many therapists advocate for ongoing treatment for someone with NPD, and finding a qualified therapist in a comfortable environment can encourage you to continue treatment.
+With online therapy, you’ll be matched with a licensed therapist and attend sessions from the comfort of your home or anywhere with an internet connection.

-Research shows that people are normally equally as satisfied with online therapy as with in-person treatment, and it can be especially beneficial for people experiencing challenges with anxiety and depression, which people with NPD can be prone to.
+Research shows that people tend to be equally as satisfied with online therapy as with in-person treatment, and it can be especially beneficial for people experiencing challenges with anxiety and depression, which people with NPD can be prone to.

-Some research shows that a form of CBT called schema therapy may be particularly helpful for people with narcissistic personality disorder, and CBT is usually as effective online as it is in person.
+Some research shows that a form of CBT called schema therapy may be particularly helpful for people with narcissistic personality disorder, and CBT has been shown to be as effective online as it is in person.

 Takeaway